 3. You Can Play to Your Strengths

 Volunteering is so much more enjoyable when you are able to use your natural talents.
-It’s important to find opportunities within your wheelhouse.
+It’s important to find PTA volunteer opportunities within your wheelhouse.
 When you are doing what you are good at and enjoy, volunteering becomes enjoyable.

 4. Volunteering is Networking

-5. Showing up Matters
+5. Showing Up Matters

 Children learn by example, and taking an active role in PTO school– in whatever capacity – makes an important difference.
 Children spend the bulk of their time at school.
 Having a presence there shows them that you are invested in their education.
 It also shows them the importance of being part of a broader community.
 It gives you the opportunity to role model the value of working together as a part of something bigger.
 And what child doesn’t get excited when they see a parent around their school occasionally?